mmcintyre1/its-my-notes/notes/other_books/the-three-kingdoms.md

 I've taken a look at the other "definitive" English translation, the Moss Roberts edition.
 In addition to being much cheaper, I like the tone and language used in the Yu Sumei version better.
 For example, Moss Robert's version has chapter 15 as "Taishi Ci and Sun Ce Fight Their Hearts Out;
 Sun Ce Plants His Kingdom South of the River", whereas Yu Sumei has it as Taishi Chi Fights a Fierce Battle with Sun Ce; Sun Ce competes with the White Tiger".
 Subtle, by less sappy.

-# The Three Kingdoms, Volume 2: The Sleeping Dragon
+# Volume 2: The Sleeping Dragon
 ## Pronunciation Guide
 ### Consonants
 `x` - The best way to think of x is as an "sh" sound.
 This is not quite accurate, as "sh" is also used in Chinese and has a subtly different pronunciation.
 For those interested in understanding the distinction, the "sh" in Pinyin is much closer to the typical English sh, while "x" is pronounced with the tongue near the front of the mouth.